klarna-incubator/postgres-to-docs/README.md

-# Postgres auto doc
+# postgres-to-docs
-> Make your database overview **smoooth**.

 [![Build Status][ci-image]][ci-url]
 [![License][license-image]][license-url]
 [![Developed at Klarna][klarna-image]][klarna-url]

-Postgres auto doc generates a human readable file for your database structure.
+Make your database documentation smoooth by generating markdown for your schema.

 ## Usage